Links to ACC Women's Basketball Legends coverage

 In academia, she was selected as one of the Top 50 Journalism Professors in the nation of 2012 by Journalismdegree.org and has received first place in a national competition for her teaching, service, creative endeavor, and research called the Baskett Mosse National Award for Faculty Development AEJMC 2017, “Best in Digital” for her website of inclusion and diversity called Hearmyvoiceonline.com AEJMC 2017, and has, consistently, made the Teachers of Excellence List at the University of Illinois, Urbana-Champaign since 2013.
 She was also awarded a Faculty of Excellence award by the Department of Minority Affairs at Eastern Illinois University and an Excellence Award for Teaching and Service at Hampton University.
 College newsrooms she has assisted in as faculty advisor or facilitator, have been award winning including a NABJ, Virginia Chapter award for original news-magazine show at Hampton called "Sound Off," and numerous College Regional Emmy, INBA, SINBA and SPJ awards at Eastern Illinois University.

 Collins has researched and developed an innovative critical pedagogy, praxis and theory called Active Centralized Empowerment (A.C.E.) over the last 14 years and finds that it allows the voices, talents and skills of each student and professor to be optimized in collaborative settings.
 She calls it, “teaching without borders,” where no one is left behind or in the margins and each student has an equal opportunity to excel no matter who they are, their skill level, or where they are from.
-You can read what other students are saying about the Active Centralized Empowerment experience by reading their reflections on the class’ blog website called Off the Shelf and Online or visit the site HearMyVoiceOnline.com or Digital News Illinois to see results of demarginalization in the classroom in news reports, articles, podcasts and television programs.
-Collins also believes in preparing students to lead in a diverse world, so effective Transformational leadership development and effective communication and collaboration skills are central to her teaching.
+You can read what other students are saying about the Active Centralized Empowerment experience by reading their reflections on the Teaching Without Borders website and see the results of de-marginalization in the classroom.
+This website works in partnership with her latest book publication, Teaching without Borders: Creating Equity and Inclusion through Active Centralized Empowerment.
+This faculty resource book introduces readers to Active Centralized Empowerment (ACE), a critical pedagogy, paradigm, and praxis that allows educators to create a classroom environment where all voices can be included and valued, and each student has an equal opportunity to excel.
+Collins has used and developed ACE over the past 15 years.
+She also believes in preparing students to lead in a diverse, multicultural world, so effective Transformational leadership development and effective communication and collaboration skills are central to her teaching.

 Whether she’s teaching video storytelling for broadcast, multimedia, or digital distribution, students learn from intense hands-on activities, management skills engagement on how to exercise their authentic voice with respect for diverse opinions and voices.
 “It is my belief that each student is special and has something unique and special to offer the world.
 My job is to assist them on their journey to find just what that “something” is.
 My approach is to teach the human who happens to be a student and I always look forward to meeting my students each semester and each organization and client.”